utybo/ZoroarkKB/README.md

 To add files: simply fork this repository, make the changes on your fork, and create a pull request.
-All files are accepted as long as the authors are clearly defined, and that they do not break anyone's copyright.
+All files are accepted as long as the authors are clearly defined, are at least a little bit relevant to EPITA or to subjects taught at EPITA and that they do not break anyone's copyright.

 **If your submission is only a PDF file,** and you don't want to spend time creating the article yourself, open an issue and we will add them ourselves.